videntity/django-fhir/README.md

 django-fhir
 ===========

-This software is very begining phases now.
-Not ready for prime time.
+This software is in the very begining phases now.
+It is not ready for prime time at all.

 To install type the following in a shell: